 As soon as you are alerted to your upcoming PCS move, you can start getting your house and family ready.
 Clean up and get rid of junk.
 Hold a yard sale or take serviceable items you no longer need to a thrift shop or donate to charity.
 Get important family records together in one place.
 You can even check your weight allowances and estimate the weight of your household goods before you start to set up your move.

-Most likely, you will use the Defense Personal Property System (DPS) portal, Move.mil, to setup your move.
-There is also quite a bit of information on the DPS portal to assist you in planning your move.
+Most likely, you will setup your move online using your service's personnel website.
+There is also quite a bit of information on MilitaryOneSource.mil to assist you in planning your move.
 As soon as you have your PCS orders you should to to the DPS portal to set up your account and plan your move.